SkafteNicki/dtu_mlops/s2_organisation_and_version_control/cli.md

     remember to add the package to your `requirements.txt` file.

-2. Create a new Python file called `greetings.py`.
-Use the typer package to create a command line interface such that running the following lines
+2. To get you started with `typer`, let's just create a simple hello world type of script.
+Create a new Python file called `greetings.py` and use the `typer` package to create a command line interface such that running the following lines

     ```bash
-    python greetings.py
+    python greetings.py            # should print "Hello World!"
-    python greetings.py --count=3
+    python greetings.py --count=3  # should print "Hello World!" three times
-    python greetings.py --help
+    python greetings.py --help     # should print the help message, informing the user of the possible arguments
     ```

     executes and gives the expected output.
+Relevant [documentation](https://typer.tiangolo.com/).

     ??? success "Solution"

+        Importantly for `typer` is that you need to provide [type hints](https://typer.tiangolo.com/tutorial/#python-types) for the arguments.
+This is because `typer` needs these to be able to work properly.

         ```python
         import typer
         app = typer.Typer()

         @app.command()